Jayich-Lab/double-pass-breadboard/README.md

 Link to location in our drive of the .step files needed for the most up-to-date version of the board: https://drive.google.com/open?id=1YvjQak18hdsUjOcQHWJoqq3adjisLcIZ&usp=drive_copy

-Hole tapping requirements: the 3.302 mm tapped holes need to be #8-32 screwed, the smaller ones (2.845 mm) will be #4-40 screwed, and the larger ones (5.157 mm diameter) should be 1/4''-20 screwed.
+Hole tapping requirements: the 3.302 mm tapped holes need to be #8-32 screwed, the smaller ones (2.845 mm) should be #4-40 screwed, and the larger ones (5.157 mm diameter) should be 1/4''-20 screwed.